urbit/urbit/urb/zod/pub/docs/dev/hoon/runes/bc/bccm.md

     [%b 97 [109 101 0]]

-See how in all of these examples `,` is applied to a mold to create a function which is then called against the second argument within the `()`.
+See how in all of these examples `,` is applied to a mold to create a validator function which is then called against the second argument within the `()`.